 This company has part-time and full-time at home positions for those who demonstrate superb proofreading skills.
 Proofreaders from any country are welcome to apply, and you can expect flexible hours and competitive pay that ranges from $19 to $46 an hour, depending on the project and turnaround time.

 To apply, you need to complete a 20-minute test, and ProofreadingServices will contact you with projects for businesses, authors, and academics.

 LifeTips has millions of fans that benefit from the tips and advice to help people take their business and personal life to the next level.
 The company continues to look for proofreaders and editors who can clarify and connect content to entertain the reader.

-The in house editorial team members need to have the experience and knowledge of the search engine marketing industry, working directly with clients.
+The in-house editorial team members need to have experience and knowledge of the search engine marketing industry, working directly with clients.
 A salary and full medical benefits package is available for the right candidates.
-You will need to provide your contact information and a copy of your resume to apply for a position.
+You’ll need to provide your contact information and a copy of your resume to apply for a position.